 Highly Effective Effective Improvement Necessary Ineffective School librarian makes a substantial contribution to school and district events and projects and assumes leadership with colleagues.
-Librarian participates and develops leadership roles in a wider professional community that includes local, state, or national events. relationships with colleagues.
+Librarian participates and develops leadership roles in a wider professional community that includes local, state, or national events. and maintains positive and productive relationships with colleagues.
 Librarian will participate in a wider professional relationships with colleagues are cordial, and the librarian participates in school and district events when School librarian's relationships with colleagues are negative or self-serving, and the librarian avoids being involved in school and district events and projects.